return42/sphkerneldoc/doc/books/kernel-doc-HOWTO/table-markup.rst

 The *list table* formats are double stage list, compared to the ASCII-art they migth not be as comfortable for readers of the text-files.
-Their advantage is, that they easy to create/modify and that the diff of modifications is much more meaningfull, because it is limited to the modified content.
+Their advantage is, that they are easy to create/modify and that the diff of a modification is much more meaningfull, because it is limited to the modified content.

+.. _rest-list-table:

 list-table
 ----------